-How do I get help if I have/my child has mental health, alcohol or drug problems?
+How do I get help If I have mental health, alcohol or drug problems?
 Do I need a referral for this?

-Behavioral health refers to mental health and substance use disorders (alcohol and drug) treatment.
-If you need help with a behavioral health problem, you should call your doctor or Superior.
-We have a group of mental health and substance abuse specialists to help you or your child.
+Behavioral health refers to mental health and substance use disorder (alcohol and drug) treatment.
+Sometimes talking to friends or family can help you work out a problem.
+When that is not enough, you should call your doctor or Superior's behavioral health team.
+Superior has a group of mental health and substance use disorder specialists to help you.

 You do not have to get a referral from your doctor for these services.
-Superior will help you find the best provider for you/your child.
-Call 1-844-590-4883 to get help right away, 24 hours a day, 7 days a week.
+We will help you find the best provider for you.
+Call 1-877-277-9772 to get help right away, 24 hours a day, 7 days a week.

-How do I know if I/my child needs help?
+How do I know if I need help?

-Help might be needed if you/your child:
+Help might be needed if you:

 - · Can't cope with daily life.

-- Feels very sad, stressed or worried.
+- Feel very sad, stressed or worried.

 - · Are not sleeping or eating well.

-- Wants to hurt themselves or others or has thoughts about hurting them self.
+- Wants to hurt themselves or others or have thoughts about hurting themselves.

 - Are troubled by strange thoughts (such as hearing voices).

-- · Are drinking or using other substances more.
+- Are drinking or using other substances more.

 - · Are having problems at work or at home.

 - · Seem to be having problems at school.

-When you/your child have a mental health or substance use disorder, it is important for you to work with someone who knows you/them.
+When you have a mental health or substance use disorder problem, it is important for you to work with someone who knows you/them.
 We can help you find a provider who will be a good match for you.
-The most important thing is for you/your child to have someone to talk to so you/your child can work on solving their problems.
+The most important thing is for you to have someone you can talk to so you can work on solving the problems.